WilliamGusmanov/HackerRank/README.md

 # HackerRank
-Answers to various HankerRank challenges
+My solutions to problems found on HackerRank